mikkokallio/gomokuai/doc/weekly-report-1.md

 ## What did I learn this week?

+Nothing new so far.
 The majority of the learning will come later when actual implementation begins.

 ## What was unclear or has been challenging?